michaelxflow/Active-Directory-Config/README.md

 For the size I picked "Standard_E2_v3-2 vcpus,16GB memory" you can pick any that has at least 2 vcpus for this vm and 8GB or more for memory, this will ensure your VM to handle the loads of this lab!

-As seen obove, make your username and password for the login to this vm.
+As seen above, make your username and password for the login to this vm.
 I used "labuser" and "Password123!" as my password.
 You can make up your own, just make sure you dont forget it!

 <img src="https://github.com/user-attachments/assets/a18c8b50-2257-405d-a64e-d8cf35e80a6f" height="50%" width="50%" alt="Disk Sanitization Steps"/>